calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 #Genome annotation
 Prokka used for annotation

-	docker run prokka command here
-> Note: We use the docker image, pulling the most recent version from the staphb repository.
-This command can be executed without **`docker run pwd`** if prokka is installed locally.
+	prokka --outdir path/to/outdir path/to/inputfile --proteins pa14_refernce.faa
 > The **`--proteins`** flag points prokka towards `pa14_reference.faa` (reference proteome) this is used to generate compatable gene names to use in the output files.
+> Reference file can be found in this repository `data/pa14_reference.faa`

 This can be run across many files

 	 ls *.fasta > prokka_list
   	 nano many_prokka.sh
          chmod a+x many_prokka.sh